jpkarvonen/up-next/README.md

 <% end %>
 ```

-I added `//= require jquery` to `config/javascripts/application.js` to make the above code work properly in development (it still does what it is supposed to do locally).
-But in production, clicking "Read More"  fails to expand a truncated review.
-With more time, I would work to resolve this.
+I added `//= require jquery` to `config/javascripts/application.js` to make the above code work properly in development But for it to work in production, I had to add `config.assets.debug = true` in `config/environments/production.rb` and also add `rails_12factor` to the production group in my gem file.

+## IMPROVEMENTS

-With more time, I would also do the following:
+With more time, I would add the following:
 * Create a search controller so I don't have to repeat the logic used in Tv and Movie controller search methods (not a huge issue given the small application size, but this would help if I were to add features in the future)
 * Add features for users (user model, sign up in and out, user roles, profile page, ability to write review and create a list of favorite shows/movies)
 * Autocomplete search